The Local Projection Residual Bootstrap for AR(1) Models: Auxiliary Results

 \item[ii)] ${E}_n[u_{n,t}^4]< K_4$ and $\sigma_n^2 \in [\underline{\sigma},\:\overline{\sigma}]$.

 \end{enumerate} \end{assumption}

 We denote by $\mathbf{P}_{n,0} $ the set of all distributions $P_n$ that verify Assumption \ref{appendix:AV_assumptions}.
-Theorem \ref{thm:sequence_models} below extends the results presented in \cite{xu2022} and \cite{MO-PM2020} for a large family of models under stronger assumptions over the serial dependence of the shocks.
-We adapt their proof and simplify some steps based on our stronger assumptions.
+Theorem \ref{thm:sequence_models} below shows that the results presented in \cite{xu2022} and \cite{MO-PM2020} also hold for sequences of AR(1) models with i.i.d. shocks.
+We adapt their proof and simplify some steps based on our stronger assumptions over the serial dependence of the shocks.
 For instance, we assume only bounded 4th moments, while they assume bounded at least 8th bounded moments.
 One remarkable difference is that we do not need to assume a high-level assumption such as Assumption \ref{A3:MO-PM} since this can be verified using Assumption \ref{appendix:AV_assumptions}; we present the claim of this result in the next proposition.

 \begin{proposition} Suppose Assumption \ref{appendix:AV_assumptions} holds.
 Then, we have

 where $g(\rho,k) = \left(\sum_{\ell=0}^{k-1} ~ \rho^{2 \ell}\right)^{1/2}$. \end{proposition}